4UPanElektryk/NetBase/BREAKING_CHANGES.md

 # ⚠️ Breaking Changes: HttpListener Migration

-NetBase has recently transitioned from `SimpleTCP` to `HttpListener` to improve compatibility beyond localhost.
+NetBase has recently transitioned from `SimpleTCP` to `HttpListener` to improve compatibility.

 To run NetBase outside your local machine, you'll need to configure your system to allow external access.
 Follow these steps: